acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 ## Usage of code

-This project was carried out and built under Google Colab with Python 3.5.
+This project was carried out and built under Google Colab with Python 3.5 for its superior visualisation and I/O processing.
+You could also execute in jupyter notebook by setting the paths and importing libraies correctly (following Dependencies).
 In order to execute the functions in vtktools including read and write vtu files etc,

 ```sh
 pip install vtk